 Make sure to listen to your coach’s comments during training.
 They can be clues to their impression of you.
 Pay attention to how they interact and talk about other players who seem to be making a good impression.

 If you feel uncertain about how you’re fitting into the team or meshing with the coach you can always start by asking the opinion of your assistant coach.
-They may feel a little more approachable for you and could offer some insight.
+They may feel a little more approachable to you and could offer some insight.

-You can also setup a meeting with your coach.
+You can also set up a meeting with your coach.
 Just asking them after training might work but they may be distracted and have other players/parents approaching them with questions.
 You could try scheduling something ahead of time, so they know to make time to chat with you.
 You can simply ask them an open-ended question about what areas you need to work on.